zenvia/zenvia-openapi-spec/spec/tags/content-types.md

 * Telegram
 * Google Business Message

-For each content type covered in the next section, the following table reflects the applicability concerning these channels:
+For each content type covered in the next section, the following table reflects the usability concerning these channels:

 | Content Type | SMS      | Facebook | WhatsApp | RCS      | Voice    | Telegram| GBM     |Instagram|
 |:-------------|:---------|:---------|:---------|:---------|:---------|:--------|:--------|:--------|